 Granite and quartz counters are the two most popular type of kitchen countertops used within Canadian homes for personal enjoyment or resale properties, according to a recent kitchen trends study by Houzz Canada.

 Many homeowners will choose a countertop based on the colour, and both granite and quartz countertops come in many different colour options.
+Read our articles "Most Popular Quartz Countertop Colours in Ontario for 2017" and "Most Popular Granite Countertop Colours in Ontario for 2017" to find out the top 5 colour choices in both materials.
 So how do you decide which countertop to use for your kitchen?
 Here are the fundamental differences between granite and quartz to consider:

 Granite counters come from natural stone, and are mined from rock quarries all over the world.
 Giant blocks of granite are cut into slabs and shipped to fabricators, where they are then cut to fit your kitchen, polished and installed.